codingwatermelon/react-node-token-poc/JoeysHomesServer/README.md

-You will need to upload an .env file with the following properties:
+You will need to upload file named '.env' in this directory with the following properties:
 - USERNAME
 - HOST
 - DATABASE